HomeLatest NewsStartupsAgTech start-up AgShift raises $2 million funding led by Exfinity Ventures

 Register Now →

 AgShift said its solution blends Deep Learning with Computer Vision to autonomously inspect produce and other commodities for defects.
 It does quality assessments and makes judgements as per USDA specifications or organizations’ own specifications.
 The deep learning models analyze the defects in the sample images and predict the overall quality of the sample.
-The platform relies on curated, extensive real-world image data sets to teach software to analyze defects with high consistency and accuracy.
+The platform relies on curated, extensive real-world image sets to teach software to analyze defects with high consistency and accuracy.
 The solution augments manual inspections – providing objective, consistent and standardized quality interpretation across the supply chain.

 “We have just begun to see the capabilities that this technology can bring to the food industry.
 AgShift can make a huge impact on reducing 1.3 Billion tons of annual food loss and waste – a complex, real world challenge for everyone.” said Jha.